Ill-posedness results in critical spaces for some equations arising in hydrodynamics: The case

-Now, following the proof of Theorem 8.1, it suffices to construct $u_0\in C^k$ such that $|D^{k+1} p_0|_{L^p}\geq cp$ as $p\rightarrow\infty.$ Notice that $D^{k+1}p_0$ will consist of many terms all of which belong to $C^{2-\epsilon}$ except for the terms where all of the derivatives hit one column of $\nabla u$ so that we only have to focus on these terms (because the $C^{2-\epsilon}$ terms will be well-controlled) Now we can choose $P$ to be the $k+3$ degree homogeneous polynomial which is just the $k^{th}$ integral with respect to $x$ of the $Q$ constructed in section 7.
+We are going to take data in $C^{k}.$ Then, locally in time, there will be a $C^{k-\epsilon}$ solution by the result of Lichtenstein \cite{Lich}.
+Assume that this solution remains in $C^k$ for $t\in [0,1].$ Now recall that so that Following the proof of Theorem 8.1, it suffices to construct $u_0\in C^k$ such that $|D^{k+1} p_0|_{L^p}\geq cp$ as $p\rightarrow\infty.$ Notice that $D^{k+1}p_0$ will consist of many terms all of which belong to $C^{2-\epsilon}$ except for the terms where all of the derivatives hit one column of $\nabla u$ so that we only have to focus on these terms (because the $C^{2-\epsilon}$ terms will be well-controlled) Now we can choose $P$ to be the $k+3$ degree homogeneous polynomial which is just the $k^{th}$ integral with respect to $x$ of the $Q$ constructed in section 7.
 Then the argument is the same as in section 7 and we are done.

 \end{proof}